wealthkernel/api-documentation-guides/docs/due-diligence/Basics.md

 ## Due diligence and Accounts

-A person must have valid KYC checks in order to activate their accounts, and for that purpose, the due diligence summary must have all of the following outcomes:
+A person must have a valid due diligence summary in order for their accounts to be activated.
+A valid due diligence summary must have the following information:

 - Identity status: Verified
 - Sanctions status: Not sanctioned
-- Political Exposure status: Not unknown
+- Political Exposure status: Not politically exposed, directly politically exposed, or indirectly politically exposed

 Please note that an underlying Customer Risk Assessment system is also in place, which will ultimately decide whether the party can be onboarded or not.